 - Salt and pepper to taste

 - Heat the olive oil in a large frying pan or wok.
-Add the sliced onion and cook over a medium heat for 10 minutes until soft and golden.
+Add 1 sliced onion and cook over a medium heat for 10 minutes until soft and golden.
 Stir often.

-- Add the peppers and fennel, stir well, and continue to stir and cook for a further ten minutes until soft.
+- Add the 2 sliced peppers and sliced fennel, stir well, and continue to stir and cook for a further ten minutes until soft.

-- Add the crushed garlic and the spices.
+- Add two cloves of crushed garlic and the spices (1 teaspoon smoked paprika, ½ teaspoon turmeric, ½ teaspoon saffron and ½ teaspoon chilli powder if using).
 Stir and cook for 1-2 minutes.

-- Add the rice and stir so that it is coated in the vegetable mixture.
+- Add 300g paella rice and stir so that it is coated in the vegetable mixture.

-- A couple of minutes before the rice is due to be cooked add the butterbeans, peas and olives and stir in.
-Keep cooking until the rice is cooked and the peas beans and olives are hot.
+- A couple of minutes before the rice is due to be cooked add the rinsed butterbeans, 100g peas and the jar of olives and stir in.

 - Add the chopped parsley and season with salt and pepper to taste.